kcarnold/cs344/content/exams.md

 ## Stage 3: Taking the Exam

-Individually: Each student should take a stratified random sample of questions.
+Individually: Each student will get a stratified random sample of questions.
 The sample should include one question from each unit, and one question from each type (multiple-choice, short-answer, etc.).

 We will also collaboratively test ChatGPT.
 Each student will give ChatGPT a question, then reflect on whether the answer is correct.